 Organizations within the church did their part as we came into better times.
 Benevolences increased and the women’s groups organized into the United Presbyterian Women.
 The Sunday School remained strong and well staffed.
 The Keedick Scholarship Fund was set up, and on-going gifts went to Camp Wyoming.
 A new manse was built, and the sanctuary and fellowship hall were remodeled.
 The Parish House, formerly the living quarters for the pastor, became the church office and Sunday School rooms.

-Our former pastor, Emory Gillespie, came to us in 1993.
+Pastor Emory Gillespie, came to us in 1993.
 Church membership grew, along with its programs and ministries.

 In 2006, the congregation decided to embark on a building program.
 An architect drew up preliminary plans for a new Christian Education and Administrative building, and a capital fund drive was completed.